We offer a full range of mutual funds and equity strategies managed by institutional portfolio managers specialized in their asset classes.

 Short-Term Fixed Income | managed by Federated Investment Management Company

-The Azzad Wise Capital Fund pursues long-term income and capital preservation by investing primarily in Islamic Bonds (Sukuk) and interest-free bank deposits and notes issued primarily by overseas banks in developing countries.
+The Azzad Wise Capital Fund pursues long-term income and capital preservation by investing primarily in Islamic bonds (sukuk), interest-free bank deposits and notes issued primarily by overseas banks in developing countries, and trade finance contracts.
 A small portion of the Fund’s assets may be invested in dividend yielding stocks.
 Using a thorough due diligence process, the investment team seeks to identify fixed income investments that are suitable for more conservative investors and in line with the Adviser’s investment philosophy.
 [Summary prospectus]

 Alternative fixed income